Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Editing-a-LaTeX-file.md

 ## Line commenting

-By default, the shortcut kbd:[Ctrl + /] will add a comment (`%`) character to the beginning of the line.
+By default, the shortcut <shortcut>Ctrl + /</shortcut> will add a comment (`%`) character to the beginning of the line.
 When multiple lines are selected, these will all be commented.

-Note that the block comment shortcut kbd:[Ctrl + Shift + /] should not be used, as LaTeX does not have any block comments by itself.
+Note that the block comment shortcut <shortcut>Ctrl + Shift + /</shortcut> should not be used, as LaTeX does not have any block comments by itself.

 Also see the [Option to start a comment at the same indentation as normal text](Code-style-settings#indent-comment).